dcollins50/dcollins-homelab/README.md

 ## What This Is

 This is not a tutorial lab.
 It is a working environment I use to develop hands-on skills in network engineering, security operations, virtualization, and systems administration.
-I built it from scratch, manage it myself, and treat it with the same discipline I would apply to a professional environment; documented procedures, internal PKI, segmented networks, centralized logging, and a running SIEM.
+I built it from scratch, manage it myself, and treat it with the same discipline I would apply to a professional environment — documented procedures, internal PKI, segmented networks, centralized logging, and a running SIEM.

 The stack covers: